Read the committee members' biographies and registered interests.

 G.J.
 Melendez-Torres DPhil RN

-G.J. is a professor of clinical and social epidemiology and director of the Peninsula Technology Assessment Group at the University of Exeter, one of 9 research units in the UK providing expert advice on the clinical and cost effectiveness of new drugs to the National Institute for Health and Care Excellence.
+G.J. is a professor of clinical and social epidemiology and director of the Peninsula Technology Assessment Group at the University of Exeter, one of 9 research units in the UK providing expert advice on the clinical and cost effectiveness of new drugs to NICE.
 He holds first degrees in nursing and health economics as well as a doctorate in social epidemiology.

-His primary interests in health technology assessment relate to applications of network meta-analysis, as well as the use of HTA in public health and complex interventions.
+His primary interests in health technology assessment relate to applications of network meta-analysis, as well as the use of health technology assessment in public health and complex interventions.

 Non-financial professional and personal interest

-March 2019 to present: leads the Peninsula Technology Appraisal Group, commissioned to provide HTA for NICE appraisal committees.
+March 2019 to present: leads the Peninsula Technology Appraisal Group, commissioned to provide Health Technology Assessment for our appraisal committees.

 Sarah Parry RN, BSc (Hons), MSc